 Jeanette Terry was diagnosed with type 1 diabetes when she was 11 years old, and she has since lived with diabetes through difficult life transitions, including the teenage years, college, and having children.
 She addresses the day-to-day struggles of living with diabetes—going beyond medical advice—to improve overall adherence and management.

-Extremely high blood sugar levels can be very dangerous and can cause lasting health complications.
-Blood sugar readings that remain high for more than 24 hours without coming down after an effort has been made to lower it need to be addressed by a doctor.
+Extremely high blood sugar levels can be dangerous, and they can cause lasting health complications.
+Remember: if you ever have blood sugar readings that remain high for more than 24 hours without coming down (and after an effort has been made to lower them), you need to be addressed by a doctor.